-Plus, you can always skip the egg yolk and simply eat the egg whites instead—although it will take quite a few quail eggs to make up a complete meal of egg whites!
+Plus, you can always skip the egg yolk and beat the egg whites instead.
+However, it will take quite a few quail eggs to make up a complete meal of egg whites!

 These tiny eggs may help those with low red cell counts, or anemia, by increasing the red blood cells.
-In comparison to chicken eggs, quail eggs have two times as much iron!
+In comparison to chicken eggs, this egg has two times as much iron!

 Some studies show quail eggs may assist in combating allergies due to the homogenate structure of the cells in the eggs.
 You can read more about this research here.

-Lastly, the protein-punch packed by quail eggs is impressive.
-Just go easy on them, because they do still have that large amount of cholesterol.
+Lastly, the protein punch packed by these eggs is impressive.
+Just go easy on them because they do still have that large amount of cholesterol.

 How to Eat Quail Eggs